History of James Franco in Timeline

 2003: Co-starring in The Company

-In 2003, James Franco co-starred with Neve Campbell in Robert Altman's ballet movie The Company.
+In 2003, James Franco co-starred with Neve Campbell in Robert Altman's ballet movie, The Company.

-2004: Reprising Role in Spider-Man 2
+2004: Reprising the role in Spider-Man 2

 2005: Starring in The Ape and The Great Raid

-In 2005, James Franco starred in The Ape and The Great Raid, portraying Captain Robert Prince in the latter.
+In 2005, James Franco starred in The Ape and The Great Raid, portraying Robert Prince in the latter.

 On February 11, 2006, James Franco's paintings were displayed publicly for the first time at the Glü Gallery in Los Angeles.
-The exhibition ran from January 7 through February 11, 2006.

-2006: Re-enrollment at UCLA
+2006: Re-enrolled at UCLA as an English major

-2007: Spider-Man 3
+2007: Spider-Man 3 release

-June 2008: Undergraduate degree from UCLA
+June 2008: Received undergraduate degree from UCLA

 September 20, 2008: Hosting Saturday Night Live